OpenSourceHash/SampleOpensourceHash/README.md

 # SampleOpensourceHash

+## Steps to intigrate our API

+1) Register your account with valid Email address from http://209.58.136.23:2001.

+2) Login with authentication details.

+3) Once admin activate your account you can access API_KEY.
+(Note :- Usually it will take 24 hours to aprove your account)

+4) Once account activated you can find API_KEY in settings tab.

-Installation : Android Studio (or Gradle) No need to clone the repository or download any files -- just add this line to your app's build.gradle inside the dependencies section:
+5) Installation : Android Studio (or Gradle) No need to clone the repository or download any files -- just add this line to your app's build.gradle inside the dependencies section:

 ```
  compile 'com.opensourcehash:opendatahash:0.0.04'